Spatial-Language Attention Policies for Efficient Robot Learning: Approach

 \textbf{Modified Set Abstraction Layer.} The default SA layer as introduced by Qi et al.~\cite{qi2017pointnet++} uses farthest point sampling (FPS) to determine which locations feature vectors are created.
 FPS ensures that subsampled point-cloud is a good representation of a given scene, without any guarantees about the granularity.
-However, it's very sensitive to the number of points selected - in most Pointnet++-based policies, a fixed number of points are chosen using FPS~\cite{qi2017pointnet++}.
-In this work, however, we want to adapt to scenes which can be of varying sizes, possibly with multiple views, and guarantee we will not miss small details.
-To this end, we propose an alternative version of the PointNet++ set abstraction layer, which uses an \textit{evenly} downsampled point cloud, where points are placed at some fixed resolution, wherever points have been observed -- giving us a downsampled set of points $P$.
-This guarantees we can attend even to small features, and allows us to predict an interaction point $p_I$ from the set of PointNet++ aggregated features.
+However, it's very sensitive to the number of points selected - in most PointNet++-based policies, a fixed number of points are chosen using FPS~\cite{qi2017pointnet++}.
+However, \slap{} must adapt to scenes of varying sizes, possibly with multiple views, and still not miss small details.

+We propose an alternative PointNet++ set abstraction layer, which computes embeddings based on the original and an \textit{evenly} downsampled version of the point-cloud, $P$.
+This results in a denser spatial embedding by considering a subset of all points within a certain radius of each-point in the downsampled point-cloud.
+This downsampled set of points guarantees we can attend to even small features, and allows us to predict an interaction point $p_I$ from the PointNet++ aggregated features.
-\textbf{Supervision.} Each task is described by 3 actions which are tagged manually by an expert while providing a kinesthetic demonstration.
-We choose the action associated with the first gripper change exceeding a threshold as the expert interaction point $\hat{p_I}$.
-This is a simple heuristic which can be applied automatically.
-Due to the use of the modified set abstraction layer above, even though the number of input points can vary from observation to observation, we can always predict a reasonable $p_I$.
-The training of this module is further described in Sec.~\ref{sec:training-ipm}.

-\textbf{Visualizing the Learned Attention.} Since we use scores to choose the final interaction point, our classifier model is naturally interpretable, being able to highlight points of interest in a scene.
-We visualize this attention by selecting the points with the highest 5\% of interaction score given a language command $l$.
-See Fig.~\ref{fig:real_world} for examples.